DefGuard/docs/about/about-defguard.md

 #### 🧩 Modular and Scalable

-Each component (Core, Gateway, Proxy) can be deployed independently, allowing flexible scaling - from a single office setup to multi-region enterprise deployments.
+Each component (Core, Gateway, Edge) can be deployed independently, allowing flexible scaling - from a single office setup to multi-region enterprise deployments.

 #### 🧱 Security Built into the Development Process